PEASEC/cybersecurity_dataset/README.md

 ---
 The dataset contains only the references to the data due to data storage/publication restrictions.
 The data instances can be gathered via the scripts in this repository or external tools.

+Blog Crawling: `blog_crawling.py` -- Requirements: Installing requests `pip install trafilatura`

+ArXiv Crawling: `arxiv_crawling.py` -- Requirements: Installing requests, PyPDF2, beautifulsoup4 `pip install requests beautifulsoup4 PyPDF2`

+NVD Crawling: `nvd_crawling.py` -- Requirements: Installing requests `pip install requests`

 Twitter Crawling: `twitter_crawling.py` -- Requirements: Installing [Tweepy](https://github.com/tweepy/tweepy) `pip install tweepy` | For gathering the Tweets you need to insert your API-Key, API-Secret-Key, Access-Token and Access-Token-Secret of the Twitter-API into the script before you run it.

-NVD Crawling: `nvd_crawling.py` -- Requirements: Installing requests `pip install requests`

-ArXiv Crawling: `arxiv_crawling.py` -- Requirements: Installing requests, PyPDF2, beautifulsoup4 `pip install requests beautifulsoup4 PyPDF2`

 Citation
 ---